Web3DConsortium/X3D-Edit/README.distribution.md

 ## How To Do It

-The easiest way to use X3D-Edit is to install [NetBeans](https://netbeans.apache.org), then select _NetBeans > Tools > Plugins_, and then select the X3D-Edit plugin.
+The easiest way to use X3D-Edit is to install [NetBeans](https://netbeans.apache.org), then select _NetBeans > Tools > Plugins > Available Plugins_, and then select the X3D-Edit plugin.

 For full details on updates, please see our
 [X3D-Edit Installation Video (22:56)](https://www.youtube.com/watch?v=ThToh2YLZeY)